-The following table indicates the names of the five (5) nominees proposed by management for election as a director, the province, or state, and country of residence, the date each such person first became a director (if applicable), the principal occupation, business or employment, of each such person and the number of common shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, as of August 6, 2021.
+The following table indicates the names of the five (5) nominees proposed by management for election as a director, the province, or state, and country of residence, the date each such person first became a director (if applicable), the principal occupation, business or employment, of each such person and the number of common shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, as of August 18, 2023.
 The information contained in this table as to the number of common shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly is based upon information furnished to the Corporation by the respective nominees.
 The Corporation also has established an Audit Committee, Compensation Committee and Corporate Governance Committee, the current members of which are indicated in the table.

 Name, Province or State, and Country of Residence Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years Number and % of Shares Beneficially Owned or Controlled as at the Effective Date Ernesto Echavarria, CPA (1)(2) Sinaloa, Mexico July 16, 2009 Certified public accountant and businessman.
-288,724,336 55.08% Erik Koudstaal, CA (1)(3) Ontario, Canada Nov 12, 2009 Retired.
-Partner at Ernst & Young LLP from 1975 until 2001.
-510,000 0.10% R. Hector MacKay-Dunn, Q.C.
-(2)(3) British Columbia, Canada July 14, 2005 Senior Partner with Farris LLP.
-7,128,966 (4) 1.36% J. Michael Smith (1)(2) Alberta, Canada February 28, 2004 Retired.
+312,242,855 56.84% Mark T. Brown, B.Comm, CPA C.A.
+(3) British Columbia, Canada September 28, 2022 President of Pacific Opportunity Capital Ltd. Chief Financial Officer of the Corporation Nil R. Hector MacKay-Dunn, K.C.
+(1)(2)(3) British Columbia, Canada July 14, 2005 Senior Partner with Farris LLP.
+6,305,966 (4) 1.15%

+Name, Province or State, and Country of Residence Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years Number and % of Shares Beneficially Owned or Controlled as at the Effective Date J. Michael Smith (1)(2) Alberta, Canada February 28, 2004 Retired.
 Executive Vice President of the Corporation from February 2004 to September 1, 2013.
-2,848,334 (5) 0.54% Elmer B. Stewart, P.Geol, MSc (3) Alberta, Canada February 27, 2004 Current President and Chief Executive Officer of the Corporation.
-6,056,500 1.16%
+2,848,334 (5) 0.52% Elmer B. Stewart, P.Geol, MSc (3) Alberta, Canada February 27, 2004 President and Chief Executive Officer of the Corporation.
+6,056,500 1.10%

-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance Committee. - (4) Renfrew Dieppe Holdings Corporation, a corporation controlled by R. Hector MacKay-Dunn, owns 3,586,000 of these common shares - 5) Bay Fortune Resources Inc., a corporation controlled by J. Michael Smith, owns 1,033,334 of these common shares
+- Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance Committee. - (4) Renfrew Dieppe Holdings Corporation, a corporation controlled by R. Hector MacKay-Dunn, owns 3,586,000 of these common shares. - (5) Bay Fortune Resources Inc., a corporation controlled by J. Michael Smith, owns 1,033,334 of these common shares.